-Group ID (Vulid): V-73031 Group Title: SRG-APP-000427-DB-000385 Rule ID: SV-87683r1\rule Severity: CAT II Rule Version (STIG-ID): PGS9-00-010300 Rule Title: PostgreSQL must only accept end entity certificates issued by DoD PKI or DoD-approved PKI Certification Authorities (CAs) for the establishment of all encrypted sessions.
+Group ID (Vulid): V-233603 Group Title: SRG-APP-000427-DB-000385 Rule ID: SV-233603r617340_rule Severity: CAT II

+Rule Title: PostgreSQL must only accept end entity certificates issued by DoD PKI or DoD-approved PKI Certification Authorities (CAs) for the establishment of all encrypted sessions.

-Vulnerability Discussion: Only DoD-approved external PKIs have been evaluated to ensure that they have security controls and identity vetting procedures in place which are sufficient for DoD systems to rely on the identity asserted in the certificate.
+Vulnerability Discussion: Only DoD-approved external PKIs have been evaluated to ensure security controls and identity vetting procedures are in place that are sufficient for DoD systems to rely on the identity asserted in the certificate.
 PKIs lacking sufficient security controls and identity vetting procedures risk being compromised and issuing certificates that enable adversaries to impersonate legitimate users.

-The authoritative list of DoD-approved PKIs is published at http://iase.disa.mil/pki-pke/interoperability.
+The authoritative list of DoD-approved PKIs is published at https://cyber.mil/pki-pke/interoperability